Chinese Animal Symbol Meanings

 This Chinese animal symbol translates into the bird of joy.
 It is believed that when the Magpie nests in your house, it brings much cause for celebration and many happy occasions.
 Those wishing to settle down will do well to have this symbol in their lives, as it attracts the nesting, settling energies into our lives.
 Additionally the Magpie is a powerful symbol to attract the joy associated with marriage and children.
 Also see my page on the symbolic meanings of the magpie here.

 A celestial sign to the Chinese, the Phoenix is the king of the winged kingdom.
 Magnificent and legendary, this bird is synonymous with good fortune, opportunity, and luck.
 It also conveys strength and resilience in the symbolic rising from its own ashes and soars to greater heights.
 On its own, the Phoenix is a Yang symbol and is associated with fire energies and the four winds.
 Combined with the Dragon (see Chinese Dragon page) the Phoenix represents Yin energy.
-As a point of spiritual focus, the Phoenix evokes in us the five human qualities of good cosmic energy, or Chi, which are: Virtue, Duty, Alignment, Compassion, Loyalty
+As a point of spiritual focus, the Phoenix evokes in us the five human qualities of good cosmic energy, or Chi, which are: Virtue, Duty, Alignment, Compassion, Loyalty.
+Learn more about symbolic phoenix meanings here.

 I hope you enjoy browsing through these pages on Chinese Animal Symbols.
 If you enjoyed this article, you may also be interested in more articles on symbolic meanings listed at the end of this page.
-Thanks for reading!
+Time and time again, scientific studies have proven that investigating cultural traditions and symbols offer the human mind a greater perspective on their environment.
+Learning about Chinese animal symbols is a great way to understand this diverse culture and also expanding our view on the world.
+As always, thanks so much for reading.
+I hope all of your animal encounters are happy and bright.